nanovms/ops-documentation/ibm.md

 }
 ```

-Once, you have updated `config.json` you can create an image in Google Cloud with the following command.
+Once, you have updated `config.json` you can create an image in IBM Cloud with the following command.

 ```sh
 $ ops image create -t ibm <program> -c config.json